Fake Loan App List (2026 – Apps Banned or Flagged in India)

 In today’s increasingly digital world, you may be tempted to take a quick instant loan through a mobile app.
 But not all loan apps are safe.
 There is a real risk of falling prey to a fake loan app, especially in India, where numerous platforms operate without proper regulatory approval.

-Why Is There a Surge in Fake Loan App
+Why Is There a Surge in Fake Loan Apps in India?

 Many fake loan apps in India exploit people’s urgent need for money.
 These scam apps promise easy credit, but they often function outside legal frameworks.
 According to a notice by the Fintech Association for Consumer Empowerment (FACE), some apps misleadingly claim to be “RBI approved” even when they are not.
 FACE emphasises that the RBI does not register or license loan apps directly.

 Moreover, authorities have uncovered large-scale fraud.
-In February 2025, the Enforcement Directorate (ED) arrested individuals involved in a scheme using fake Chinese loan apps.
+In recent enforcement actions, including cases uncovered in 2024 and 2025, the Enforcement Directorate (ED) arrested individuals involved in a scheme using fake Chinese loan apps.
 These apps allegedly extorted users for advanced EMIs, blackmailed them using private data, and employed hundreds of mule bank accounts.

 Google has also taken action.
 It removed more than 4,700 illegal loan apps from the Play Store over two years, following a policy change that only allows apps associated with regulated lenders.